Hochschild cohomology of generalised Grassmannians: Preliminaries

 \begin{definition} Let~$X$ be a smooth projective variety.
 Then the \emph{$i$th Hochschild cohomology} of~$X$ is

 where~$\Delta\colon X\hookrightarrow X\times X$ is the diagonal embedding. \end{definition}

 To compute Hochschild cohomology one needs a convenient resolution of~$\Delta_*\mathcal{O}_X$.
 It turns out that~$\LLL\Delta^*\circ\Delta_*(\mathcal{O}_X)$ is quasi-isomorphic to~$\bigoplus_{i=0}^{\dim X}\Omega_X^i[-i]$.
-In the affine setting this result is due to Hochschild--Kostant--Rosenberg \cite{MR0142598}, and various generalisations to the (quasi)projective setting (without an attempt to be exhaustive) are due to e.g.~Gerstenhaber--Schack \cite{MR0981619}, Swan \cite{MR1390671} and Markarian \cite{MR2472137}. \begin{theorem}[Hochschild--Kostant--Rosenberg] Let~$X$ be a smooth projective variety.
+In the affine setting this result is due to Hochschild--Kostant--Rosenberg \cite{MR0142598}, and various generalisations to the (quasi)projective setting (without an attempt to be exhaustive) are due to e.g.~Gerstenhaber--Schack \cite{MR0981619}, Swan \cite{MR1390671}, Markarian \cite{MR2472137} and Yekutieli \cite{MR1940241}. \begin{theorem}[Hochschild--Kostant--Rosenberg] Let~$X$ be a smooth projective variety.
 Then

-on the level of vector spaces. \end{theorem} In the study of partial flag varieties we wish to reduce to the case of~$G$ a simple, and not just semisimple, algebraic group.
+as vector spaces. \end{theorem} In the study of partial flag varieties we wish to reduce to the case of~$G$ a simple, and not just semisimple, algebraic group.
 This is done using the following two lemmas.
 By the K\"unneth formula and the isomorphism~$\tangent_{X\times Y}\cong\pi_X^*\tangent_X\oplus\pi_Y^*\tangent_Y$ we obtain the first lemma. \begin{lemma}[K\"unneth formula for Hochschild cohomology] Let~$X$ and~$Y$ be smooth projective varieties.
 Then

 \end{lemma}

 If a partial flag variety~$G/P$ is associated to a semisimple but not simple algebraic group~$G$, then we always have an isomorphism

 where~$G_i$ is simple and~$P_i$ is a parabolic subgroup of~$G_i$.
 Hence in order to answer questions about the (non-)vanishing of components in the Hochschild--Kostant--Rosenberg decomposition, by \cref{lemma:kunneth} it suffices to consider only \emph{simple} algebraic groups~$G$.